kbase/cdm-spark-events/design/design.md

 places job output in the data plane, the event system may run code to import data into CDM Deltalake tables.

+For example, the CTS could run checkm2 on a set of input files, and when the job is complete, the event processor parses the checkm2 output in the data plane and inserts the results into the deltalake tables.

 ## Notes on Spark Structured Streaming

 Since the initial target of the event processor is importing CTS job data into the Spark